choishingwan/PRSice-paper-script/README.md

 # PRSice-paper-script
-Script used for performing simulation presented in the PRSice-2 paper
+This repository contains scripts used for performing all analyses presented in the PRSice-2 paper (and extra).